This post may contain affiliate links. Please see my disclosure policy for details.

 Each year, the summer solstice is celebrated on the eve of the longest day in the calendar year.
 Avebury is a top location to feel the vibes.

-Don’t miss out this hidden secret in Wiltshire.
+Don’t miss out on this hidden secret in Wiltshire.

 2. Silbury Hill